Zeynalabdin Taghiyev: Philanthropic work

 He provided scholarships for many Azerbaijani youths who strived for higher education in prestigious Russian and European universities.
 Some of them, such as writer Mammed Said Ordubadi, politicians Nariman Narimanov and Aziz Aliyev, professor Khudadat bey Malik-Aslanov, and opera singer Shovkat Mammadova, later rose to prominence.
 Though illiterate himself, Taghiyev was a proponent of academic enlightenment for the young generations of Azerbaijanis.
 While the clergy created obstacles for the publishing of secularism-oriented literature such as that by Seyid Azim Shirvani, Taghiyev would assist in getting it printed in his private publishing house in Tehran.

 As a devout Muslim, Taghiyev was in favour of translating the Quran into Azerbaijani.
 This was vehemently opposed by the local clergy who believed the content of Koran was holy and of divine origin and therefore, no one had the right to translate it.
 Taghiyev then sent a mullah envoy to Baghdad who came back with an official permission from a board of Muslim scholars to translate the Koran from Arabic into Azerbaijani.
 Taghiyev ordered the necessary equipment from Leipzig and sponsored the translation and the publishing.

 Taghiyev also allocated 11,000 roubles for the construction of the head office for the Muslim Benevolent Society in Saint Petersburg; 3,000 roubles for the education of Armenian orphans; 5,000 for the St. Nina's School for Girls in Baku; 10,000 roubles for the construction of the Alexander Nevsky Cathedral in Baku; tens of thousands of roubles for the construction and repair of mosques and madrasas throughout Russia and Persia., etc.

-Haji Zeynalabdin Taghiyev, often called the "Father of the Nation," was an illiterate man from a poor background who became one of the most frequently mentioned figures of his time.
-Despite his lack of formal education, he amassed significant wealth in the oil industry, starting his business in 1873.
-After years of perseverance, he struck oil in Bibi Heybat, which led to his rise as a prominent oil baron.
-Eventually, Taghiyev sold his company to the British firm Oleum for an estimated 20 million rubles in 1897, while maintaining a seat on the board.